def4ltdude/EPiK-BOOtR/README.md

 You can add valid HTTP proxy URLs and user agents in the .txt files if you want.

 # End:
-Credits to Luna26 for helping me make this.
+Credits to Luna26 for helping me make this ( https://github.com/Luna26ot ).
 This tool is for educational purposes only.